DavidDock/ElephantMouseMonkey/README.md

 ### 404 Page

 This is here if there are any 404 errors.
-Its a simple page with the logo, a message explaining whats happened and a button to get back to the question area.
+It is a simple page with the logo, a message explaining what has happened and a button to get back to the question area.

 ![404 Message](assets/media/error-page.png)

 ### Accessibility

-The accessibility of the website was tested by both Wave (No errors or warnings) and Lighthouse (score of 100), please see the [TESTING page](TESTING.md) page for details.
+* The accessibility of the website was tested by both Wave (No errors or warnings) and Lighthouse (score of 100), please see the [TESTING page](TESTING.md) page for details.
 All the images have relevant alt descriptions.
-The links back to the question and the buttons changing the background images area have descriptive aria-labels.
+* The links back to the question and the buttons changing the background images area have descriptive aria-labels.
-The buttons have clear hover effects and also have a focus effect for keyboard users.
+* The buttons have clear hover effects and also have a focus effect for keyboard users.

 ### Future Implementations